Dumbarton Oaks Research Library and Collection

 These seven chapters, originally given as lectures honoring the fiftieth anniversary of Dumbarton Oaks, cover a wide range of topics, from the relationship of Byzantium with its Islamic, Slavic, and Western European neighbors to the modern reception of Byzantine art.

-These essays investigate the place of law in Byzantine ideology and society.
-Although the Byzantines had a formal legal system, deriving from Justinian’s codification, important questions remain.
+The essays in this volume investigate themes related to the place of law in Byzantine ideology and society.
 Was this a society which was meant to be governed by law?
-For answers, one must look at the intent of the legislators (to address specific problems, or to order society according to an ideal pattern?); the attitudes toward the law; the relationship between law, religion, literature, and art.
-The concepts of law and justice are quite different from each other, and the relationship between them is investigated here.
+For answers, these essays look to the intent of the legislators; the attitudes toward the law; the relationship between law, religion, literature, and art.

 The authors reveal the scope, the forms, and the functioning of magic in Byzantine society, throwing light on a hitherto relatively little-known aspect of Byzantine culture, and, at the same time, expanding upon the contemporary debates concerning magic and its roles in pre-modern societies.